 Academic programs reserve the right to require entry codes whether or not the course is so designated in the time schedule.
 Usually, information on where to obtain entry codes is found with the listings in the Time Schedule.

-Instructor permission and program approval are required when a class is full.
-(See Overload Guidelines for additional information on using entry codes to overload closed courses).
+Instructor permission, and an entry code from the program with their approval are required when a class is full.
+(See Overload Guidelines for additional information about using entry codes to overload closed courses).

 Entry codes are only valid once and for a limited period of time after they have been issued.
 If you drop a section that required an entry code to add, then you must obtain another entry code from the program if you wish to re-add the section.